Sometimes vectors in the spanning set are “redundant”, meaning that the set would still span the vector space if it was removed. For example:

 If no such constants exist, i.e. $c_1 = \dots = c_n = 0$, the vectors are linearly independent.

-Alternatively, we can say that $v_1, \dots, v_n$ are linearly independent if and only if each vector in $span(v_1, \dots, v_n)$ has only one representation as a linear combination.
+Alternatively, we can say that $v_1, \dots, v_n$ are linearly independent if and only if each vector in $span(v_1, \dots, v_n)$ has a unique representation as a linear combination.

 The intuitive way of looking at this concept is as the “number of variables that are free to change”.
 For example: